-- simply starts by taking a deep breath and thinking "Wow, I am very overwhelmed in this moment, I am going to take three deep breaths before I respond." - Build up to things.
+- Build up to things.
 You would not wake up one morning and run a marathon without training beforehand.
 Your mental health is the same, it takes time to build good routines and strategies that work for you.
 Expect that there will be setbacks, but they are an opportunity to evaluate and try out new strategies.
 Mental health is a continuous, ongoing process.
 It is okay to take the time for yourself and take the time to explore things that work for you. - Use mental health resources.
 Below is a list of free resources you can access for support.
 There are also private practice therapist options for individualized support.

-Resources

-Do More Agriculture Foundation domore.ag

-Ontario Ministry of Agriculture, Food and Rural Affairs
+Resources Do More Agriculture Foundation domore.ag Ontario Ministry of Agriculture, Food and Rural Affairs omafra.gov.on.ca/english/about/metal-health.htm Ontario Federation of Agriculture of a.on.ca/issues/mental-health Connex Ontario connexontario.ca Canadian Mental Health Association Ontario ontario.cmha.ca Crisis Services Canada crisisservicescanada.ca References available upon request.

-omafra.gov.on.ca/english/about/metal-health.htm

-Ontario Federation of Agriculture

-ofa.on.ca/issues/mental-health

-Connex Ontario

-connexontario.ca

-Canadian Mental Health Association Ontario

-ontario.cmha.ca

-Crisis Services Canada

-crisisservicescanada.ca

-References available upon request.

 The Commodity Loan Program (CLP) was developed in 1992 to assist farmers in financing their crop planting, cultivating, and harvesting expenses in Ontario.

-This means improved access to lower cost financing, suppcash lementing flow throughout the year, while paying less interest.
+This means improved access to lower cost financing, supplementing cash flow throughout the year, while paying less interest.
 The Commodity Loan Program is offered through Agricultural Credit Corporation.
 ACC specializes in offering low cost operating loans to producers across Canada.

-The expertise of ACC is built upon experience gained in offering loans, producer credit review, managing large loan meeting accounts. ernment loan guarantee parameters and collection of loan repayments.

-Agricultural Credit Corporation

-201-660 Speedvale Avenue West Guelph, Ontario N1K 1E5

-1-888-278-8807 info@agcreditcorp.ca www.agcreditcorp.ca

-COMMODITY LOAN PROGRAM

-Cash Advances for Ontario Farmers at preferred rates
+The expertise of ACC is built upon experience gained in offering loans, producer credit review, managing large loan accounts, meeting government loan guarantee parameters and collection of loan repayments.
+Agricultural Credit Corporation 201-660 Speedvale Avenue West Guelph, Ontario N1K 1E5 1-888-278-8807 info@agcreditcorp.ca www.agcreditcorp.ca COMMODITY LOAN PROGRAM Cash Advances for Ontario Farmers at preferred rates

-Program Details:

-HOW MUCH CAN I QUALIFY FOR?
+Program Details: HOW MUCH CAN I QUALIFY FOR?

 Under the Commodity Loan Program, you can access cash advances of up to 75% of the market price of your crop production each year to cover your crop planting, cultivating, and harvesting expenses.

 Production Insurance is required to qualify for this program.
 Advance amounts are based on your anticipated production within the current production period.
 Advances are available for:

-- Grains and oilseeds (i.e. corn, soybeans, wheat)
+- Grains and oilseeds (i.e.

+- corn, soybeans, wheat)

 - Apples

 - Processing Vegetables (i.e. tomatoes, cucumbers, sugar beets)

 - Tobacco (black, burley, aircured)

 - Check our website for other products

 WHEN CAN I ACCESS THE FUNDS?

 Generally funding is available beginning in November of each year and dependent on what you are producing in the current year.

 Up to \$750,000 available per year

 Advances based on up to 75% of the value of the agricultural product

-Interest Rate: Bank Prime Rate Up to 23 months for repayment
+Interest Rate: Bank Prime Rate

+Up to 23 months for repayment

 WHEN DO I REPAY THE FUNDS?

-Repayments are made as the current crop is sold, with a final repayment deadline of September 30 of the following year

-WHAT CAN I USE THE FUNDS FOR?
+Repayments are made as the current crop is sold, with a final repayment deadline of September 30 of the following year WHAT CAN I USE THE FUNDS FOR?

 There are no restrictions on how you use the funds under the Commodity Loan program.
 You use the funds as you feel appropriate for your operation.

-WHAT DO I NEED TO OUALIFY?
+WHAT DO I NEED TO QUALIFY?

 - Canadian citizens

 - Must be age of majority

-- Maiority owned Canadian Corporations
+- Majority owned Canadian Corporations

 - Be producing and marketing the agricultural products for which you are applying.

 HOW CAN I APPLY?